Duke-GCB/SciComp-Materials/slurm/README.md

 The user accesses the compute cluster through one or more login nodes, and submits jobs to the scheduler, which will dispatch to and collect the completed work from the compute nodes.
 Frequently, clusters have shared disks, or filesystems, of various flavors where you can store your data, programs, and use for in-job execution (working or scratch areas)

 **Exercises**
+* ssh into the DSCR, either using dscr-slogin-01.oit.duke.edu or 02
 * Use the scheduler command `sinfo` to inspect your local cluster.
 Confer with your neighbor.
 What is going on here?
 * Try using the `sinfo --long` command.
 Any more insights?
 * Make note of how much memory and cpu core are on the login node